-1 Submit to the Graduate School the completed Advisory Committee for Doctoral Candidates form by the end of the second Summer semester (prior to the student's third Fall semester) 3 Econometrics and microeconomics written comprehensive qualifying examinations passed within the first year.
-4 Submit to the Graduate School the completed Final Doctoral Program of Study form prior to taking the oral comprehensive qualifying examination.
-5 Notify Graduate School, through the graduate program administrator, of time and place of oral comprehensive qualifying examination at least two weeks prior to the examination.
-Notify the chair of the Communications Committee two weeks prior to the dissertation prospectus seminar.
-6 Dissertation prospectus seminar.
-7 Oral comprehensive qualifying examination.
-8 Approval of dissertation prospectus by advisory committee.
-9 Submit to the Graduate School the completed Report of the Written and Oral Comprehensive Examinations form.
-This form will be provided by the Graduate School through the graduate program administrator.
-Additionally, submit to the Graduate School the completed Application for Admission to Candidacy for Doctoral Degrees form immediately after successful completion of the oral exam/prospectus (it should be submitted to the Graduate School by the deadline posted on the Graduate School website ONLY if planning to graduate the same semester.)
-10 Submit to the Graduate School (through Athena) the completed Application for Graduation form by the deadline posted on the Graduate School website .
-11 Submit dissertation to advisory committee at least three weeks before proposed date of graduation.
-12 Electronically submit to the Graduate School the dissertation for a format check at least two weeks before the end of the graduation semester by the deadline posted on the Graduate School website .
-13 Notify Graduate School, through the graduate program administrator, of time and place of dissertation defense at least two weeks prior to the examination.
-Notify the chair of the Communications Committee two weeks prior to the dissertation seminar.
-14 Dissertation seminar.
-15 Final oral and dissertation defense.
-16 Submit to the Graduate School the completed Electronic Thesis and Dissertation (ETD) Submission Approval form by the deadline posted on the Graduate School website .
-17 Submit to the graduate coordinator the completed Article Preparation form signed by your committee chair.
-18 Complete exit survey and interview with department head.
-19 Return office key to graduate program administrator.
+- 1. Submit to the Graduate School the completed Advisory Committee for Doctoral Candidates form by the end of the second summer semester,. - 2.
+Econometrics and microeconomics written comprehensive qualifying examinations passed within the first year. - 3.
+Submit to the Graduate School the completed Final Doctoral Program of Study form prior to taking the oral comprehensive qualifying/prospectus examination. - 4.
+Notify Graduate School, through the graduate program administrator, of time and place of oral comprehensive qualifying examination/prospectus at least two weeks prior to the examination. - 5.
+Dissertation prospectus seminar. - 6.
+Oral comprehensive qualifying examination. - 7.
+Approval of dissertation prospectus by advisory committee. - 8.
+Submit to the Graduate School the completed Application for Admission to Candidacy for Doctoral Degrees form the day prior to the oral qualifying/prospectus exam..
+(It should be submitted to the Graduate School by the deadline posted on the Graduate School website ONLY if planning to graduate in the same semester.) - 9.
+Submit to the Graduate School (through Athena) the completed Application for Graduation form by the deadline posted on the Graduate School website. - 10.
+Submit dissertation to advisory committee at least three weeks before proposed date of graduation. - 11.
+Electronically submit to the Graduate School the dissertation for a format check at least two weeks before the end of the graduation semester by the deadline posted on the Graduate School website. - 12.
+Notify Graduate School, through the graduate program administrator, of time and place of dissertation defense at least two weeks prior to the examination. - 13.
+Dissertation seminar. - 14.
+Final oral and dissertation defense. - 15.
+Submit to the Graduate School the completed Electronic Thesis and Dissertation (ETD) Submission Approval form by the deadline posted on the Graduate School website. - 16.
+Complete exit survey and interview with department head. - 17.
+Return office key to graduate program administrator.